Nestorius: Nestorian controversy

 Christological spectrum during the 5th–7th centuries showing the views of the Church of the East (light blue), the Chalcedonian Churches (light purple), and the Miaphysite Churches (pink).

 Shortly after his arrival in Constantinople, Nestorius became involved in the disputes of two theological factions, which differed in their Christology.
-Nestorius tried to find a middle ground between those that emphasized the fact that in Christ, God had been born as a man and insisted on calling the Virgin Mary Theotokos (Θεοτόκος, "God-bearer") and those that rejected that title because God, as an eternal being, could not have been born.
+Nestorius tried to find a middle ground between those that emphasized the position that in Christ, God had been born as a man and insisted on calling the Virgin Mary Theotokos (Θεοτόκος, "God-bearer") and those that rejected that title because God, as an eternal being, could not have been born.
 He never divided Christ into two sons (Son of God and Son of Mary), but rather, he refused to attribute to the divine nature the human acts and sufferings of the man Jesus Christ.
 Nestorius suggested the title Christotokos (Χριστοτόκος, "Christ-bearer"), but he did not find acceptance on either side.

 "Nestorianism" refers to the doctrine that there are two distinct hypostases in the Incarnate Christ, the one Divine and the other human.
 The teaching of all churches that accept the Council of Ephesus is that in the Incarnate Christ is a single hypostasis, God and man at once.
 That doctrine is known as the hypostatic union.
 Nestorius, on the other hand, affirmed that the two hypostases are not united as a single hypostasis, but that there exists a "connection" (Greek: συναφεία "synapheia") between them, and repeatedly stated that they are united in the one person (Prosopon, “πρόσωπον”) of Christ in a prosopic union.
 Caution must be taken in understanding the usage of prosopon, as it was used in different contexts to mean either person or properties.
 Thus, in the second usage, Nestorius stated that the prosopae (singular Prosopon "πρόσωπον", lit. "face"), and therefore the two hypostases (not persons), are united in the prosopic union, thought not in a manner of mixture or dissolution.